Custom Embroidered Apparel Group Photo

 What Are the Disadvantages of Flat Pricing?

-• Riskier for the embroidery shop
+• It's riskier for the embroidery shop

-• Logo embroidery costs the same for both small and large orders (this COULD be a disadvantage too)
+• Logo embroidery costs the same for both small and large orders (this COULD be a disadvantage, too)

 The flat pricing model is something we have used at Thread Logic from the time we started the company.
 We get positive feedback from our customers, big and small.
 It’s one of the best marketing decisions we have ever made.
 So next time you’re looking to embroider that polo shirt, we hope you choose Thread Logic.